HOME Register

 My finances are in bad shape because I have lost my job.

-market: noun. the available supply of or potential demand for specified goods or services
+market: noun.
+The available supply of potential demand for specified goods or services

 The housing market is picking up slowly after the collapse of the real estate industry since last year.